swimlane/trafficlight/README.md

 `npm i trafficlight --S`

+*Note*: You must have [reflect-metadata](https://github.com/rbuckton/reflect-metadata) installed as a peer dependency

 ### Setup KOA

 ```ts
 import 'reflect-metadata'; /* Must be singleton */
 import * as Koa from 'koa';